This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Goughnuts.
 According to the manufacturer and many customers, these toys are virtually indestructible.

 - Toppls.
-These are great toys that can be stuffed and frozen and take a long time for a dog to lick out the delectable filling.
+These are great toys that can be stuffed and frozen and takes a long time for a dog to lick out the delectable filling.

 I fill my dogs’ Toppls with a mixture of plain canned pumpkin, sweet potato baby food, and plain zero-fat Greek yogurt.